PedroACFerreira/File_Sync/README.md

 All alterations made to the target folder are logged in a separate file defined by the user.

 In the Extended version, an option for multiprocessing was added, to speed up operation.
 The number of processes can be set by the user.
-Task scheduling for Windows OS was also added, to automate synchronization at the defined intervals.
+Task scheduling for Windows OS was also added to automate synchronization at the defined intervals.
 Uses Schtasks.
+Task remains operational after reboot.
 An option for automated task removal was included.

 A simple GUI was also created using Tkinter to provide an intuitive way to set up synchronization.